PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 split-planner suite to 13 passing tests.
 No model conversion or inference was run.

+All three op-coverage write call sites—preprocess failure, lowering failure, and successful export—now sit under the explicit request guard.
+An unrequested report no longer calls even the no-op wrapper.
+An AST ownership/gating test checks every call ancestor; architecture validation passes 80 tests.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted